finos/datahelix/chocolatey/README.md

 ### Updating the package

-The update process for the package cannot - currently - be automated, as it requires a windows build agent (to run Powershell).
+The update process for the package cannot - currently - be automated, as it requires a Windows build agent (to run Powershell).
 The steps below detail how to update the package (manually) at present

 On a Windows computer with Powershell installed (these are the only requirements, no need to be able to build the project)